What is Criminal Sexual Conduct 1st Degree?

 In Michigan, sex crime allegations are taken very seriously by law enforcement authorities.

-Of all the four categories, first degree criminal sexual conduct is the most serious kind of sex offense with which one can be charged.
+Of all the four categories, criminal sexual conduct 1st degree is the most serious kind of sex offense with which one can be charged.
 It involves the sexual penetration (vaginal, anal or oral) of the victim and comes with life-altering consequences.

 If there is a possibility that you may be facing criminal sexual conduct in the first degree charges, understanding what the crime entails can help you protect your future and freedom.

-You should NOT wait until you are charged to contact an attorney or find out why you are being investigated for a possible criminal sexual conduct in the first degree charge.
+You should NOT wait until you are charged to contact an attorney or find out why you are being investigated for possible criminal sexual conduct in the first-degree charge.

 We’ll cover everything about criminal sexual conduct in the first degree, including its penalties and how to defend yourself in today’s post.